xdmanus1/Unity-Game-Project-2024-2025-IKT-App/README.md

 ## 🚨 Usage
 - **Download Latest Update**: Click the "Download Latest Update" button to start downloading the latest game version from Firebase.
 - **Run Game**: Once the download completes, click "Run Game" to launch the game.
-- **Dev Mode**: Hidden feature for developers—enable it to access additional debugging options.

 ## 📝 License
 This project is licensed under the **MIT License**.
 Feel free to fork, contribute, or report any issues!